 After being in the hospital for four months, Dale needed a comfortable place to recover that was cheaper than a hospital bed.
 With no where to go, Dale was referred to our Hospital-to-Home program at the Maple Court Veterans Transitional Housing Program Apartments in September 2019.
 Throughout his recovery, our staff provided Dale coordinated care, case management and connections to services for housing and income assistance.

 Maple Court means that I have a safe place to live instead of being on the streets.
 They provided me with ability to move on and move forward.

 Thanks to his own sense of determination and the support of our dedicated staff, Dale officially moved into permanent housing on May 18, 2020.
 He also secured pension funds.
-Our staff was honored to be there for Dale he needed a helping hand.
+Our staff was honored to be there for Dale when he needed a helping hand.